 All the businesses that can now open must strictly follow rules that allow for social distancing as much as possible.
 Amusement parks have some of the most regulations, including only allowing 25 percent of capacity in at a time and having to organize lines for rides in a "maze style" to prevent bunching of crowds.

 Connecticut also outlined their plans that would require all schools to bring students back into the classroom in the fall.
 The plan consists of schools using a "cohorting" system, which would keep the same students in small groups based on classrooms.
 Those students would function separately from other groups in the school, according to the education commissioner, who admitted that the system might be difficult for high schools.

-Schools would need to maximize social distancing and all students and staff would have to wear face masks that cover the nose and mouth, Cardona said.
-School hallways would be rerouted to be one direction, students would be recommended to eat lunch in their classrooms or outside whenever possible, and districts would be encouraged to use gymnasiums or auditoriums to potentially alleviate classroom size and promote social distancing.
-School buses would be used at full or nearly full capacity.
+Schools need to maximize social distancing and all students and staff have to wear face masks that cover the nose and mouth, Cardona said.
+School hallways are rerouted to be one direction, students are recommended to eat lunch in their classrooms or outside whenever possible, and districts are encouraged to use gymnasiums or auditoriums to potentially alleviate classroom size and promote social distancing.
+School buses are being used at full or nearly full capacity.